-For group calls, however, nothing is beating Google Hangouts and a good quality microphone.
+For group calls, however, nothing beats Google Hangouts and a good quality microphone.
 For large groups, we can pull out a Movo MC1000, a Genius WideCam F100, and a projector.
 This setup can capture a huge room easily and works extremely well!
-But, as you can tell if not by the number of necessary devices then at least by the word “projector” that this setup isn’t exactly portable and takes a considerable amount of setup.
+But, as you can tell, if not by the number of necessary devices then at least by the word “projector” that this setup isn’t exactly portable and takes a considerable amount of setup.
 Great for high profile interviews, not great for a quick phone call with 3 people in the room.

 That’s where we get into the world of USB Speakerphones.